 We chose a dedicated PS4 edition of the Seagate Game Drive with 4TB of space.
-It's great value at £139.99 and is designed to match the PS4 perfectly.
-You can also get a 2TB version, currently available on Amazon.co.uk for £79.99.
+It's great value at under £100 and is designed to match the PS4 perfectly.

 You then need to head to the Settings menu in order to format the drive to work as external storage.
 Head to Devices, then USB Storage Devices.
 You should see your new drive listed on the next screen.

 Click on it and you will be taken to a page with a box that says "Format and Extended Storage".
 Click on that, wait for a short while and bingo, the drive is ready to use.

 The PS4 will automatically set your external drive to be the default to install games on.